 - Begin with readiness: Confirm your child shows signs of wanting to use the toilet.

-- Create a routine: Schedule regular bathroom visits to instill habits.
+- Create a routine: Schedule regular bathroom visits to instil habits.

-- Encourage independence: Allow children to manage clothing and hygiene themselves.
+- Encourage independence: Allow children to manage their clothing and hygiene themselves.

 - Celebrate small victories: Praise every effort to build confidence and motivation.